 Individuals who demonstrate integrity, strong ethical character, intelligence, the capacity for vision and leadership, and potential for humane and effective participation in the world community.
 A candidate's academic record, while not of primary importance, is considered together with those extracurricular activities which reflect both initiative and a commitment to the candidate's particular area of interest.

-Interested students should attend the Watson information meetings each fall and spring.
-The fall 2016 meeting will be Wednesday, Aug.
-31, at 8 p.m., in Sloan 201.
+Interested students should attend the Watson Fellowship information session each fall and spring.
 The Graduate Fellowships Committee reviews applications and invites up to 15 applicants for a 15-minute interview.
 Those are held in mid-October to select four seniors to be nominated to the Watson Foundation.
 The nominations and four applications go to the Watson Foundation in early November.
 A representative of the Watson Foundation will meet with the four nominees on campus for an hour long, one-on-one interview in December or January.
-Details may be found on the attached Watson campus procedures document (DOC), including a Watson proposal template.
+Details may be found on the Watson campus procedures document (PDF), including a Watson proposal template (DOC).

 2016 Xavier Killings, Alec Rotunda